Fleur26/Fleur26/README.md

 ### Socials

 <p align="left"> <a href="https://discord.com/users/lerca." target="_blank" rel="noreferrer"> <picture> <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/socials/discord-dark.svg" /> <source media="(prefers-color-scheme: light)" srcset="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/socials/discord.svg" /> <img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/socials/discord.svg" width="32" height="32" /> </picture> </a> <a href="https://www.github.com/Fleur26" target="_blank" rel="noreferrer"> <picture> <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/socials/github-dark.svg" /> <source media="(prefers-color-scheme: light)" srcset="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/socials/github.svg" /> <img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/socials/github.svg" width="32" height="32" /> </picture> </a></p>

+### About me
+In this section, I would like to tell you more informally about myself.

+My passion for programming languages began at school (I studied in an advanced English class) and long before it.
+I loved playing computer games, and the real discovery for me was the people who single-handedly did big projects such as To the moon, Stardew Valley and the more recent Sheff RPG project.
+Inspired by the authors, I wanted to develop myself, to be a part of such a talented and interesting community of developers.
+That's when I started learning how to work with Unity and C# on my own.
+I found out that C# is used to create software, which interested me as a work option.
+After analyzing the vacancies available to me, I realized that SQL was also needed for them, but it was far from real knowledge and practical development.

+In 2023, I started studying at Hexlet to improve my skills and take a serious approach to programming.
+At the moment, 2 projects have already been done, they can be found on my Github
+In my free time, I like to draw and play sports.
+I have a master of sports in kayaking.
+I always go to my goal and give my best.

+I am currently working at Yandex Food - information support